 While that variation is significant, what is perhaps more significant is the next graph showing the major terpene content variation of those same batches.

-Terpenes Vary Even More from Batch to Batch
+Terpenes in Flower Vary from Batch to Batch

 Ever notice how some flower is so pungent that it doesn't seem to matter what container you put it in, it still stinks up the room?
 And then some flower doesn't seem to do that at all.
 The explanation is mostly total terpene content.
 4% total terpene content flower will be MUCH more fragrant than 1% total terpene content flower.

 Below is a graph of the 2 major terpenes in the same strain for the same batch numbers referenced in the THC graph above.